Converting the TeX source when the DOM is ready

 Ideas

-If F is a primitive of f then \int_{a}^b f(x) d x = F(b) - F(a), provided the integrand and integral have no singularities on the path of integration.
+If FF is a primitive of ff then abf(x)dx=F(b)F(a)\int_{a}^b f(x) d x = F(b) - F(a), provided the integrand and integral have no singularities on the path of integration.
 As a consequence, we can use a table of derivatives:

 FunctionDerivative

-Linearity a f + b g a f' + b g'
+Linearity af+bga f + b g af+bga f' + b g'

-Leibniz rule f g f' g + g f'
+Leibniz rule fgf g fg+gff' g + g f'

 Examples